-Industrial design and development company based in Cambridge, Sudbury and Suffolk.
+Industrial design and development company based in East Anglia.

 Industrial design is an all-encompassing term to ensure that a product’s physical form is attractive, aesthetically pleasing to look at, to hold and easy to use.

 Consideration of size, form, colour are the basic elements, but it is also important to ensure that as a minimum the delivered designs are conforming to one of three styles – Classic or conservative, contemporary or fashionable, innovative or influential.